Our tem has over 80 years of combined experience. We sell and support the great Optical System Design Software (KDP-2)

 The following KDP-2 support services are available from Engineering Calculations:

-KDP-2 Includes user support and full source code and addition of custom features.
+KDP-2 Includes user support and the (free) full source code and addition of custom features.

-* User support is FREE for individual users working at companies of fewer than 5 employees but PAID YEARLY USER SUPPORT is required for individual users working at companies of 5 or more employees; however, we only add custom features for paid user support users.
+* User support for KDP-2 (32-bit) is FREE for individual users working at companies with fewer than 5 employees but PAID YEARLY USER SUPPORT is required for individual users working at companies with 5 or more employees.
+NOTE: we only add custom features for paid user support users.

 We accept US Bank Checks, Certified Checks, U S Government P.O., Company P.O. and Personal and Company checks.